Previous dayMarch 27, 2026Next day

 29.5 km---✓ ReviewedUSGS →

-At 17:59 UTC on March 27, 2026, a magnitude 2.3 tremor occurred 118 km ESE of Akutan, Alaska.
-The event originated approximately 29.5 km below the surface, classifying it as shallow crustal.
-Coordinates: 53.802°, -164.064°.
+The USGS recorded this magnitude 2.3 earthquake 118 km ESE of Akutan, Alaska at 17:59 UTC on March 27, 2026.
+This was a shallow crustal earthquake, focused at 29.5 km depth.
+The epicenter is at 53.802°, -164.064°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27